Capernaum (film)

 Capernaum (كفرناحوم) is a 2018 Lebanese drama film directed by Nadine Labaki and produced by Khaled Mouzanar.
 The screenplay was written by Labaki, Jihad Hojaily and Michelle Keserwany from a story by Labaki, Hojaily, Keserwany, Georges Khabbaz and Khaled Mouzanar.
 The film stars Syrian refugee child actor Zain Al Rafeea as Zain El Hajj, a 12-year-old living in the slums of Beirut.
 Capernaum is told in flashback format, focusing on Zain's life, including his encounter with an Ethiopian immigrant Rahil and her infant son Yonas, and leading up to his attempt to sue his parents for child neglect.

 The film debuted at the 2018 Cannes Film Festival, where it was selected to compete for the Palme d'Or, and won the Jury Prize.
 Capernaum received a 15-minute standing ovation following its premiere at Cannes on 17 May 2018.
-Sony Pictures Classics, which had previously distributed Labaki's Where Do We Go Now?, bought North American and Latin American distribution rights for the film, while Wild Bunch retained the international rights.
+Sony Pictures Classics, which had previously distributed Labaki's Where Do We Go Now?, bought North and Latin American and South African distribution rights to the film, while Wild Bunch retained the international rights.
 It received a wider release on 20 September 2018.

 Capernaum received critical acclaim, with particular praise given to Labaki's direction, Al Rafeea's performance and the film's "documentary-like realism".
 Writing for The New York Times, Manohla Dargis and A. O. Scott named it as one of the greatest films of 2018.
 It was nominated for the Academy Award for Best Foreign Language Film at the 91st Academy Awards, among several other accolades.

-Capernaum is both the highest-grossing Arabic and Middle-Eastern film of all time, after becoming a sleeper hit at the international box office with over $68 million worldwide, against a production budget of $4 million.
+Capernaum is both the highest-grossing Arabic and Middle Eastern film of all time, after becoming a sleeper hit at the international box office with over $68 million worldwide, against a production budget of $4 million.
 Its largest international market is China, where it became a surprise blockbuster with over $54 million.